sui-potatoes/app/packages/identify/README.md

 Identify is a library that provides a way to identify the type of a value at runtime.
 It is using type-identification mechanism of dynamic fields to identify the type of a value.

 > This library solves a set of very specific and niche use cases.
-For most common type operations, refer to the [TypeName]() module documentation.
+For most common type operations, refer to the [TypeName](https://docs.sui.io/references/framework/sui_std/type_name) module documentation.

+_Idea for the library was originally proposed by DanielZ from NAVI._

 ## Installing